Measurement of $\pi^0$ Production in $\bar{\nu}_{\mu}$ Charged-Current Interactions in the NOvA Near Detector: The NOvA Experiment

 The NuMI flux is simulated using detailed beamline geometry and transport implemented in Geant4~(v9.2.p03)~\cite{GEANT4:2002zbu}.
 Outgoing hadron spectra produced from protons incident on the target are adjusted using PPFX (Package to Predict the FluX)~\cite{MINERvA:2016iqn} to correct for hadron production mismodeling by using data from external hadron production measurements~\cite{NA49:2006oyk,MIPP:2014shj,NA61SHINE:2011dsu,Barton:1982dg}.

 Neutrino interactions are simulated using a custom version of GENIE v3.0.6\cite{Andreopoulos:2015wxa,genie_manual_v3}, configured with the \texttt{G18\_10j\_00\_000} model.
 The initial-state nucleon is simulated using a local Fermi gas (LFG) model with a spherically symmetric, position dependent momentum distribution.
 Quasielastic (QE) scattering is modeled by the Valencia model \cite{Gran:2013kda} using a $z$-expansion formalism \cite{Meyer:2016oeg}, which includes long range nucleon-nucleon (RPA) correlations and multi-nucleon (e.g., 2p2h) interactions.
 Resonance (RES) production is modeled via the Berger-Sehgal model~\cite{Berger:2007rq}, which incorporates lepton mass effects into the original Rein-Sehgal model~\cite{Rein:1980wg}.
-Deep inelastic scattering (DIS) is modeled using an effective leading-order framework with Bodek-Yang modifications \cite{Bodek:2002ps}, which introduces a new scaling variable and adjustments to describe low-$Q^2$ behavior, tuned to achieve agreement with global data.
+GENIE's deep inelastic scattering (DIS) model, loosely defined here as non-resonant inelastic scattering, uses an effective leading-order framework with Bodek--Yang modifications~\cite{Bodek:2002ps}.
+The model spans a wide range in $Q^2$, covering both the perturbative QCD regime ($Q^2>4$~GeV$^2$) and extending to lower-$Q^2$ inelastic scattering, often referred to as shallow inelastic scattering (SIS), which describes the region where resonance processes transition to DIS.
+At low $Q^2$, the Bodek-Yang model includes corrections for higher-twist~\cite{Yang:1998zb} and target-mass~\cite{Georgi:1976ve, Barbieri:1976bj, Barbieri:1976rd} effects using a modified scaling variable and $Q^2$-dependent corrections to the parton distribution functions which are tuned to achieve agreement with global data.
+Additionally, for $W<1.7$~GeV, the inelastic cross section is decomposed into channels by hadronic final state multiplicity and tuned using a data-driven model~\cite{Yang:2009zx} to represent the non-resonant contribution in the resonance region.

+Hadrons produced in neutrino interactions in nuclei can re-interact as they exit the nucleus through various channels, including nucleon knock-out, elastic scattering, charge exchange, and absorption.
+These final-state interactions (FSI) are simulated in GENIE using the $hN$ semiclassical intranuclear cascade model~\cite{Salcedo:1987md}, which propagates hadrons in finite steps through a nuclear density profile, with interaction probabilities governed by free hadron--nucleon cross sections.
+In the NOvA implementation, the pion-fate parameters (mean free path and charge exchange, absorption, and elastic scattering fractions) were adjusted to improve agreement with pion–carbon data (see Table II of Ref.~\cite{PinzonGuerra:2018rju}).